C0D1UM/technical-standard/viewsets/README.md

 ```

 ## Customize Seriailizer
-If you want difference serializer for GET/POST request, you can following attribute instead of setting in `get_serializer_class` function.
+If you want different serializer for GET/POST request, you can use following attribute:
  * list_serializer_class - for GET request
  * retrieve_serializer_class - for GET request with item ID
  * write_serializer_class - for POST request